-- Mandate labor standards related to workforce, union neutrality commitments, labor peace agreements, and prevention of worker misclassification.
-(International Brotherhood of Electrical Workers) - 2.
+1. Mandate labor standards related to workforce, union neutrality commitments, labor peace agreements, and prevention of worker misclassification. ( International Brotherhood of Electrical Workers ) Illinois is committed to being a strong labor state.
+Its approach to labor standards and protection, as well as the revisions incorporated based on public comments, reflects that commitment.
+The weight of fair labor practices in the scoring rubric has been raised to 15%.
+2. Favor grantees/subgrantees that will employ unionized residents of Illinois. ( International Brotherhood of Electrical Workers ) 3.
+Reduce requirement that 90% of the workforce comprise Illinois residents.
+(USTelecom) 4.
+Explicitly name Executive Order #11246 - which requires that projects receiving federal assistance strive for equal-opportunity employment - and describe the mechanisms that the Illinois Department of Commerce and Economic Opportunity (DCEO) will use to track compliance.
+(Chicago Women in Trades) 5.
+To strengthen accountability, make subgrantees' Project Labor Agreements (PLAs) public and set agreed-upon goals for the participation of women and minority workers.
+(Chicago Women in Trades) 6.
+Require explicit acknowledgement by subgrantee that all construction workers will be paid in compliance with Illinois's Prevailing Wage Act.
+(Laborers' International Union, AT&T) 2.
+3. 4.
+5. union neutrality commitments, labor peace agreements, and prevention of worker misclassification.
+(International Brotherhood of Electrical Workers) 2.
 Favor grantees/subgrantees that will employ unionized residents of Illinois.
-(International Brotherhood of Electrical Workers) - 3.
+(International Brotherhood of Electrical Workers) 3.
 Reduce requirement that 90% of the workforce comprise Illinois residents.
-(USTelecom) - 4.
-Explicitly name Executive Order #11246 which requires that projects receiving federal assistance strive for equal-opportunity employment and describe the mechanisms that the Illinois Department of Commerce and Economic Opportunity (DCEO) will use to track compliance.
-(Chicago Women in Trades) - To strengthen accountability, make subgrantees' Project Labor Agreements (PLAs) public and set agreed-upon goals for the participation of women and minority workers.
-(Chicago Women in Trades) - Require explicit acknowledgement by subgrantee that all construction workers will be paid in compliance with Illinois's Prevailing Wage Act.
-(Laborers' International Union, AT&T)
+(USTelecom) 4.
+Explicitly name Executive Order #11246 - which requires that projects receiving federal assistance strive for equal-opportunity employment - and describe the mechanisms that the Illinois Department of Commerce and Economic Opportunity (DCEO) will use to track compliance.
+(Chicago Women in Trades) 5.
+To strengthen accountability, make subgrantees' Project Labor Agreements (PLAs) public and set agreed-upon goals for the participation of women and minority workers.
+(Chicago Women in Trades) 6.
+Require explicit acknowledgement by subgrantee that all construction workers will be paid in compliance with Illinois's Prevailing Wage Act.
+(Laborers' International Union,